 Barcelona 1971: Third Delegates’ Convention

-The development of AMFPA from a loose alliance of a few mouth and foot painting artists to an internationally-active Association with over 100 members also continued during the reporting period leading up to the Third Delegates’ Convention in Barcelona in 1971.
-At the time of the Assembly in the Spanish metropolis, 129 mouth and foot painters, who were composed of 47 Full Members and 79 Scholarship Holders, belonged to AMFPA.
+The development of VDMFK from a loose alliance of a few mouth and foot painting artists to an internationally-active Association with over 100 members also continued during the reporting period leading up to the Third Delegates’ Convention in Barcelona in 1971.
+At the time of the Assembly in the Spanish metropolis, 129 mouth and foot painters, who were composed of 47 Full Members and 79 Scholarship Holders, belonged to VDMFK.

 This growth also led to the third Delegates’ Convention’s being focused on a change in the articles of association.
 At the request of the Board, it was proposed that the name hitherto used – “Assocíation of Mouth and Foot Painting Artists”, should be changed to “Assocíation of Mouth and Foot Painting Artists of the World”.
-Those present passed a resolution to change the official name of AMFPA to “Assocíation of Mouth and Foot Painting Artists of the World”.
+Those present passed a resolution to change the official name of VDMFK to “Assocíation of Mouth and Foot Painting Artists of the World”.
 This official name was to remain valid until today.

 With deep sadness, the Delegates learned of the death of Board Member Eugen Pirard, who had been voted onto the Managing Board at the Delegates’ Convention in Toronto in 1965.
 This occurrence made it necessary to elect a new Managing Board Member.
 After Ms Marlyse Tovae and Mr Charles Pasche were unanimously re-elected, the Delegates elected Mr Elof Lundberg, mouth painter from Sweden, to the Managing Board.
 Following the third Delegates’ Convention in Barcelona in 1971, the Managing Board was composed as follows: Arnulf Erich Stegmann, President, Marlyse Tovae, Charles Pasche, Elof Lundberg and legal adviser Dr. Dr. Herbert Batliner.